volcanohatred/pen300/book/chapter8/readme.md

 cant check because it comes out to be FUll Language.

+to execute with constrained mode remember to run the code with the thing

 ### 8.3.1.1 Exercises
 1. Verify that constrained language mode is enabled for a PowerShell prompt executed in the context of the “student” user.